BruJu/shacled-turtle/README.md

 Mirror.
 It only provide syntactic coloration

-- [shacled-turtle](shacled-turtle) is a Code Mirror extension that provides both Turtle language support and an autocompletion engine.
+- [shacled-turtle](shacled-turtle) is a Code Mirror extension that provides both Turtle language support and an autocompletion engine based on a schema graph.

+- [precdemo-backend](precdemo-backend) is the backend for the "PREc demonstration" demo

 ## License